malloc47/matsciseg/readme.md

 documented upon invocation.
 The "label" files are plain text files with rows (separated by newlines) of integers (separated by whitespace) for each row of pixels in the corresponding image.
 Sample invocations are shown in `tests/tests.sh`.
+The `sample.sh` script will run the `global` algorithm on the data found in `sample/` to produce a file `sample/0001-output.png`, which is a good sanity check that all is working as it should be.

 The web interface requires volumes made of sequences of images each with a label initialization (same format as above) converted into